“Hunger is the best sauce.” – English proverb

-Elizabeth is in her late seventies, and is in great health for her age.
+Elizabeth is in her late seventies and is in great health for her age.
 The small house she lives in is in the middle of a vadi, a small garden, that she maintains herself.
-Her home looks like it just jumped out of a story book!
+Her home looks like it just jumped out of a storybook!
 It’s surrounded by varieties of trees – mango, papaya, guava and the Indian gooseberry.
-Every time I have went to visit Elizabeth, I have found her busy working in her garden.
-She calls herself the “slave of the seasons”, because she is constantly busy harvesting the fruits ready to be harvested, planting new herbs and vegetables and tending to the needs of the season.
+Every time I have gone to visit Elizabeth, I have found her busy working in her garden.
+She calls herself the “slave of the seasons” because she is constantly busy harvesting the fruits ready to be harvested, planting new herbs and vegetables, and tending to the needs of the season.
 The whole family gets to taste the produce from her garden, she plans diligently to make sure no one in the immediate family missed out on her bounty!

 Elizabeth lives by herself, which is unusual for a person of her age in India.
 Most elderly people prefer living with the younger generation who can look after them.
-Many of the family members living in cities have asked her to move-in with them, but she has assured everyone that she is self sufficient and has a great support system where she lives.
-And rightly so, she has so many friends that whenever I visit her I come across a new face, or a few!
+Many of the family members living in cities have asked her to move-in with them, but she has assured everyone that she is self-sufficient and has a great support system where she lives.
+And rightly so, she has so many friends that whenever I visit her I come across a new face or a few!
 She goes to church every Sunday and is part of the singing group at the church.
 After the service, she walks to the meat shop by herself, about a mile walk, and buys chicken she would cook that evening.
-Elizabeth is quite a host too, I am yet to leave empty handed form her house.
-Whether its the fruits or the seasonal vegetables, she will make sure you leave her house with something in your hands!
-If nothing else, she will run to the little patch where she grows fresh herbs and pluck some cilantro and mint for you!
+Elizabeth is quite a host too, I am yet to leave empty-handed from her house.
+Whether it’s the fruits or the seasonal vegetables, she will make sure you leave her house with something in your hands!
+If nothing else, she will run to the little patch where she grows fresh herbs and plucks some cilantro and mint for you!